shangxuanx330/SA_Homo/README.md

 4. **RGB-NIR**
    - The complete RGB-NIR multimodal scene dataset.
    - Source Repository: [Multimodal_Feature_Evaluation](https://github.com/ACuOoOoO/Multimodal_Feature_Evaluation)

+. **HMSA**
+   - This is the dataset contributed by our paper.
+   - **Note**: Currently, only the **validation set** is provided here.
+The **training set** will be released in subsequent updates.

 ---
-*Please adhere to the license agreements of the original dataset authors and cite the corresponding original literature in your academic papers.*
+*If you use these datasets, please adhere to the license agreements of the original dataset authors and cite the corresponding original literature in your papers.*